HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # 2022-09:
 * -09-01: ...
+* * consider building an Index page that linbks to appropriate sections of other GotHub file like this
+*
 # 2022-08:
 ### -08-20: checking the new TiddlyHub design
 * This slight changing in the use of titles seems appealing.